 (d) A Short Term Activity ACDPs will be properly conditioned to ensure adequate protection of property and preservation of public health, welfare and resources.

 (4) Permit issuance procedures.
-A Short Term Activity ACDP requires public notice in accordance with OAR 340 division 209 for Category I permit actions.
+A Short Term Activity ACDP requires public notice using OAR 340 division 209 for Category I permit actions.

 [ED.
 NOTE: Tables referenced are available from the agency.]